Famous and Infamous Census Records

 - Edgar Hoover, age 45

-Census records in the US, Canada, United Kingdom, as well as State Census can be invaluable at understanding the family structure of our LGBTQ ancestors.
-In next month’s post, I’ll discuss the term “Partner” as used in the US Census of the 20th century.
+Census records, not only in the United States but also in Canada, the United Kingdom, and various state censuses, can offer invaluable insights into understanding the family structure of our LGBTQ ancestors.
+In next month’s post, I’ll delve into the significance of the term “Partner” as used in the U.S. Census during the 20th century.